 Why should people come to your event?
 One of the most common mistakes brands make is thinking that events are about talking about what they want to talk about (themselves, typically).
 On the contrary, successful events are about identifying the needs of a specific audience and delivering compelling content, speakers, and experiences.
 Valuable outcomes often include solving problems, sharing key insights, and fostering connections among attendees.
 If you focus on giving value first, you’ll receive it back in spades.

 Structuring events properly matters, and the proper structure will change based on the audience, agenda, and desired outcomes.
 Is it a virtual industry user group, a local meetup, a small invite-only VIP event, a community-exclusive event, or a large conference?
-Is it 30 minutes, 60 minutes, or a half day?
+Is it thirty minutes, sixty minutes, or a half day?
 How can we maximize impact within those constraints?

 If the event is to recur, you’ll definitely want to set a regular cadence.
 For example, you may set the expectation that the meetup will take place on the second Tuesday of the second month of calendar quarters.
 This makes the schedule predictable and allows attendees to block it off on their calendar.
 Announcing an event only a few days or weeks ahead often doesn’t leave enough time for attendees to make proper accommodations in their schedule and leads to low attendance figures.